 Endoscopic Spine Surgery

-Surgery in evolving to be less aggressive on the patient.
-Classic spine surgery made wide incisions by the need to see the tissues to intervene, to control the bleeding (hemostasis) and to have space for the instruments of the time.
+Classic spine surgery requires wide incisions due to the necessity to see the tissues to intervene, to control the bleeding (hemostasis), and to have space for the instruments the surgeon uses.

-With endoscopic surgery, a patient can be operated through a minimal incision in the skin, visualizing the structures and tissues through fiber optic on a monitor, without bleeding problems and using fine highly evolved instruments.
+Currently, with technological advances, a patient can be operated through a minimal incision in the skin, visualizing the structures and tissues through fiber optic on a TV monitor, without bleeding problems and using fine highly evolved instruments.
 That’s what endoscopic spine surgery is all about.

-Spine endoscopy is a procedure in which a small endoscope is passed through the coccyx into the epidural space.
-This lets you see pictures direct video from inside the spinal canal.
+Spine endoscopy is a procedure in which a small endoscope is introduced through the coccyx into the epidural space.
+This lets the surgeon see pictures and direct video from inside the spinal canal.
 Spine endoscopy is also known as epiduroscopy because the endoscope is observed within the epidural space.

 Spine endoscopy is used more frequently in patients who have had lumbar spinal surgery before.
-Most of these patients have MRI or other tests as X-ray evidence of healing.
 In some cases, patients who have not had any back surgery but who have not responded positively to other treatments can also undergo spine endoscopy.
 Spine endoscopy is usually used when other more conservative treatments have not been effective.

 Advanced spinal endoscopy is a very innovative minimally invasive technique, it has not stopped evolving during the last 20 years, creating new methods and surgical accesses to approach the spine.